Time to stop daydreaming. Turn your travel plans into reality and let us be your guide for some Scottish inspiration!

 From the town, you are just moments away from making memories.
 The Annandale Distillery is a short drive away and makes one of the newest whiskies in Scotland, with a state-of-the-art visitor centre and delicious café.

 Things to do: Further south, travel to Gretna Green, just a short train journey from Dumfries to discover the romantic spot where young couples have travelled for centuries to tie the knot.
 There’s also great retail therapy at the Gretna Gateway outlet shopping centre.

 To the west, head to the Galloway Forest Park for walks, wildlife and adventure.
 The Solway Coast is also on your doorstep for bright sunny days, with brilliant beaches and coastal walks with views for miles around – on clear days, you can even see out to Northern Ireland and the Isle of Man.

-Discover the home of writer Sir Walter Scott, just an hour or so from Edinburgh.
+Discover the picturesque town of Kelso, just an hour or so from Edinburgh.

 The long slither of land that stretches down the west coast is one of Scotland’s best kept secrets.
 Explore it along the area’s new driving route, the Kintyre 66.